I am pretty excited about the latest release of Sylius, a much-awaited ecommerce platform.

 For the uninitiated, Sylius is a lightweight open source ecommerce framework which lets you start online shops for absolutely free.
 The platform is built on Symfony framework and has all the latest tools, libraries and components to nurture e-commerce business requirements such as invoicing, storefront maintenance, user and product management.

-Keeping in mind the simplicity of platform, I decided to try it on Cloudways managed PHP hosting Platform.
-I am not going in deef for what sylius is?
+Keeping in mind the simplicity of platform, I decided to try it on Cloudways managed PHP MySQL hosting Platform.
+I am not going in deep for what Sylius is?
 You can read it from the above link I provide.
 For the purpose of this tutorial, I am assuming that you have already signed up at the Platform and has launched a custom PHP application.
 If you need help with this process, check out the following GIF: